CSS Blur Effect Examples To Use In Your Websites

 FAQ on CSS blur effects

-Can I apply a CSS blur effect to text?
+Can I animate CSS blur effects?

-Can CSS blur effect impact website performance?
+Do blur effects impact website performance?

-How do I remove CSS blur effect on hover?
+How do I make blur effects accessible?

 Conclusion